Michigan Probate Attorney

 Close the Probate

-The personal representative must also assess possible estate tax and inheritance tax, and, if available, explore opportunities to minimize such taxes.
+The personal representative must also assess possible inheritance or gift tax, and, if available, explore opportunities to minimize such taxes.
 With the help of a probate attorney, these tasks are often much easier.

 Cost of Probate

-The Probate Court charges several different fees for a typical estate.
+The Probate Court charges several different fees for a typical probate.
 First, there is the filing fee.
-This is the fee charged by the court to open the estate.
+This is the fee charged by the court to open the probate.
 Next, the court charges a fee to certify the personal representative’s letters of authority.
-Finally, the court charges an inventory fee which is based on the value of the estate.
+Finally, the court charges an inventory fee which is based on the value of the assets which are being probated.
 There are various inventory fee calculators available online.
 In addition to these standard fees, the Probate Court will charge an additional filing fee for motions and petitions.

 The cost of probate in Michigan can vary dramatically, from relatively nominal to thousands of dollars.
-The cost largely depends on the complexity of the estate and whether there are any disputes regarding the estate.
+The cost largely depends on the complexity of the matter and whether there are any disputes.